strus38/orchestratedRPiCluster/README.md

 ## Objective
 Build a HPC home-lab based on RPIs managed by a K8S cluster on a laptop.
 Basically, the laptop is used to host the K8S cluster and all services required in an HPC cluster.
-The RPis are used as compute nodes and 1 is also acting as the storage node internal for K8S and external for backups.
+The RPis are used as compute nodes and 1 is acting as the storage node delivering K8S and backup storage spaces.

+Warning: security is implemented in a minimal manner
+- HTTPS on UI: YES
+- SSO configuration to be done manually after Keycloak is deployed
+- RBAC: default model provided by Helm chart/deployment files
+- No service mesh / no HTTPS between pod services

+## Content
 Services front-ends:
 - Forecastle as application dashboard solution
 - Keycloak as SSO solution